Help ARC Keep Growing

 *A fully tax-deductible contribution of $15 is included for the ARC Foundation that will assist ag PR students in industry-related professional development.
 If you prefer not to contribute, please notify the ARC office at 952-758-5811.

 There has never been a better time to join ARC.
 You will find an application online at www.agrelationscouncil.org.
-You can fill out the membership application and email it to firstname.lastname@example.org or mail with payment to: ARC, PO Box 156, New Prague, MN 56071.
+You can fill out the membership application and email it to firstname.lastname@example.org or mail with payment to: ARC, 126 Main Street East, New Prague, MN 56071.
 Or you can complete your online membership payment and payment here.

 ARC is interested in attracting quality members to our roster and make our organization the best in the ag communications industry.